Notice of Pre-AIA or AIA Status

 Response to Arguments

 Regarding the rejection of claims under 35 U.S.C.
-112(b), amendments to the claims have overcome the previous rejections; however, new grounds of rejection under 35 U.S.C.
-112(b) have been found, which are given below.
+112(b), amendments to the claims have overcome the previous rejections, which are withdrawn.

 Regarding the rejection of claims under 35 U.S.C.
-101, Applicant submits that amended claims “provide a technological solution that is more than mere mental operations being performed by a computer, but rather are concrete improvements to the classification of objects in images and generation of associated text.”
+101, Applicant submits that “the claims, as amended, provide a technological solution that is more than mere mental operations being performed by a computer.
+The use of a cross-attention encoder to determine the classification of objects in an image based, in part, on text associated with that image is more than merely using a computer to detect and classify objects, but rather are concrete improvements to the classification of objects in images and generation of associated text.”

 The argument is therefore found unpersuasive.